chrysanthusobinna/uncover-diabetics/README.md

 - **HTML**: Used for structuring the web pages and ensuring semantic markup.
 - **CSS**: Employed for styling and layout adjustments, ensuring a visually appealing and consistent user interface across different devices.

+### Technologies Used

+- HTML
+- CSS

+### UX

+#### Color Scheme

+- **Sky Blue:** The color scheme of the website primarily utilizes Sky Blue (#007bff).
+Sky Blue is chosen for its associations with health, clarity, and a pleasant aesthetic.
+It symbolizes tranquility and reliability, making it ideal for a platform dedicated to health awareness and education.

+#### Typography

+- **Font:** The font used throughout the website is `Arial, sans-serif`.
+This font choice ensures readability across different devices and provides a clean, modern look to the content.

 ## Features

 ### Existing Features